 The University of Nebraska-Lincoln Department of Textiles, Merchandising and Fashion Design offers a masters program that allows students to concentrate their coursework in textile history with a quilt studies emphasis.
 In consultation with a faculty advisor, each student plans an individualized course of study linking her/his background interests with the research or creative interests of departmental faculty and the educational resources of the University of Nebraska-Lincoln.
 This graduate program is offered through a combination of distance technology and on-campus instruction.

-All course work is conducted online in the Blackboard virtual classroom.
+All course work is conducted online in the Canvas virtual classroom.
 A webcam and headset with microphone may be required for some courses in order to participate fully in desktop video-conferencing.
 Students are able to complete coursework at times convenient for them in addition to having multi-channel interactions with the instructor and other students in class.

 Students are required to come to the Lincoln campus for one semester in the department (January-May) and for the internship presentation and final oral examination at the conclusion of their program.

 In consultation with a faculty advisor, each student plans an individualized course of study linking her/his background interests with the research or creative interests of departmental faculty and the educational resources of the University of Nebraska-Lincoln.

 This non-thesis degree option is a 36-credit hour program.
 Up to nine graduate credit hours may be transferred from another fully accredited institution in the field of textiles, clothing and design or in a supporting field including but not limited to history, art history or museum studies, subject to the approval of the supervisory committee.

 Who should consider this program?

 What is the application deadline?

 Applications to the hybrid program as they are received.
 Completed applications including transcripts and letters of recommendation must be received by March 1 to be considered for admission for summer or fall semester.